Diegobg12/Logs-analysis/README.md

 # Project: Logs Analysis

-This is a Python Aplication to seek information throught a PostgreSQL Data base using psycopg2.
+This is a Python Application to seek information through a PostgreSQL Database using psycopg2.
 Giving answer to these following questions:

 What are the most popular three articles of all time?
 Who are the most popular article authors of all time?
 On which days did more than 1% of requests lead to errors?

 # Run The Project